The news shatters Katy’s world. Her husband, Simon, has been murdered in a remote Cambodian border township. What was he doing there?

 The riddles buried in the pages of Chavy’s Story also unmask a forgotten horror from Katy’s own childhood.
 For Clara, a beautiful Italian charity worker threatens to upset a lifetime of modesty.

-The Orphanage of Secrets is riveting storytelling.
-An exotic murder-mystery about amazing women, and a reminder of what is still happening to thousands of children, robbing them of what all parents take for granted, that our children are loved, nurtured and kept safe.
+The Girl in the Orphanage is riveting storytelling.
+An exotic murder-mystery about amazing women and a reminder of what is still happening to thousands of children, robbing them of what all parents take for granted, that our children are loved, nurtured and kept safe.

-There is but ever one single day in each woman’s life when she is permitted to look upon the profound beauty and profound suffering of her life to see the capricious hand of God.
-Such was this particular day.
+There is but a single day in each woman’s life when she is permitted to look upon the agony and the ecstasy of her life and see the capricious hand of God.
+Today turned out to be the one conferred upon Katy Yehonala.

 The lights dim, an unspoken signal to the audience.
-A palpable sense of expectancy permeates the vast concert hall.
+Seated again after the interval, a palpable sense of expectancy permeates the vast concert hall.
 Even the musicians of the famed Beijing Symphony Orchestra look between themselves, waiting.
-Tonight, a new concerto by the celebrated Chinese composer, Jiang Kui, is to have its première, followed by an evening celebrating his genius.
+Tonight, a new concerto by the celebrated Chinese composer, Jiang Kui, is about to have its première; it is the final performance on the program after an evening celebrating the composer’s genius.
 Seats for the concert sold out weeks before.

 She wears a long, emerald-green silk dress and walks with an imperious, feline grace, her sleek hair and magnolia skin numinous in the spotlight.
 Not for this virtuoso the immodest distractions of cleavage or exposed thighs; her sublime music speaks directly to every soul in her audience.
 Miss Yehonala’s only whimsy is a delicately embroidered silk shawl the newspapers say once belonged to the Dowager Empress Cixi Yehonala, from where she traced her illustrious parentage.

-She bows to the audience, acknowledging they will be friends for the next two hours, sharing a spiritual connection through her music.
-She lays the shawl on the Steinway grand concert piano and greets the conductor, Maestro Michel Gaultier, and the first violin concertmaster.
+Bowing to the audience, she acknowledges they will be friends for the next forty minutes, sharing a spiritual connection through her music.
+In a tender moment, she lightly kisses the shawl and lays it reverently on the Steinway grand concert piano and greets the conductor, Maestro Michel Gaultier, and the concertmaster.

 Motionless at the piano, Clara Yehonala holds the hushed audience in her hand.
 After the applause, the silence is unnatural.
 Ten seconds pass.
 Twenty.
 A single note echoes.
 Then the sensual opening of Jiang Kui’s third piano concerto fills the expanse of the mighty concert hall.